elliottbache/tls_connection_coding_challenge/README.md

 ## License

 TLS line protocol is distributed under the MIT license.
-See [`LICENSE`](LICENSE.md) for more details.